audreymaniez/auto-wcag/_rules/SC1-3-1-table-data-cell-headers-attribute.md

 #### Passed example 3

 Each data cells are associated with only one column.
-The `headers` attribute on each data cell lists all the `id` for all headers associated with it.
+The `headers` attribute on each data cell lists the `id` of all headers associated with it.

 ```html
 <div role="table">